-The College's medium term financial strategy is to adapt its future curriculum and operational plans to reflect the ongoing austerity measures of the Government funding.
-BSDC has carried out detailed scenario planning assuming significant ESFA funding reductions to identify the savings and additional income necessary to maintain financial stability for the foreseeable future.
+The College's medium term financial strategy is to adapt its future curriculum and operational plans to reflect the ongoing challenges of coping with COVID 19 and measures of the Government funding.
+BSDC has carried out detailed scenario planning arising from COVID 19 assuming significant ESFA funding and other funding sources reductions to identify the savings and additional income necessary to maintain financial stability for the foreseeable future.
 As a result of this exercise, the Corporation approved the implementation of a staff redundancy programme to generate savings to balance the budget for future years.